anegg0/gr0wing-hugo/content/posts/2013-02-17-the-compliment-that-doesnt-sell-anything.md

 &nbsp;

-I didn&#8217;t say it was easy to do, making compliment is touchy, but I think <span style="font-size: 16px;">every single human is hungry for acknowledgment and praise, even if they pretend not to care.</span>
+I didn't say it was easy to do, making compliment is touchy, but I think <span style="font-size: 16px;">every single human is hungry for acknowledgment and praise, even if they pretend not to care.</span>

-Few people bother giving that kind of attention, though, I&#8217;m not sure why.
+Few people bother giving that kind of attention, though, I'm not sure why.

-Maybe they&#8217;re just held off by anxiety (I know I am, very often)?
+Maybe they're just held off by anxiety (I know I am, very often)?

 &nbsp;